HOME WISE Uranium Project > Mining & Milling > Issues >

 On April 15, 2007, Continental Precious Minerals Inc. filed an appeal to reverse the decision of The Mining Inspectorate of Sweden not to grant them prospecting rights in Billingen.

 In 2006, Svenska Skifferolje AB, Mawson Resources Ltd., and Continental Precious Minerals Inc. applied for prospecting rights in a large area covering most of the cambrium silur triangle of Billingen - Ålleberg - Gerumsberget.
-The Mining Inspectorate received massive protests from the County Administration of Västergötland external link, all affected cities, as well as from farmers and other organisations.
+The Mining Inspectorate received massive protests from the County Administration of Västergötland , all affected cities, as well as from farmers and other organisations.
 The applications were all turned down.

 Uranium exploration in Jämtland